-The Dora Awards reflect a range of work across 7 divisions and 46 categories presented by 160 professional theatre, dance and opera companies in Toronto.
+The Dora Awards reflect a range of work across 7 divisions and 46 categories presented by over 100 professional theatre, dance and opera companies in Toronto.
 TAPA reviewed the Dora Mavor Moore Awards 2012; at that time they had not been reviewed for 22 years.
 The Dora assessment was long overdue and a commitment was made to review the Dora Awards every 5 years.
 During the second Dora Award Review in 2017, TAPA engaged a Review Working Group that investigated voting procedures, admin practices and hosted numerous member roundtable conversations, stakeholder consultations, 5 townhalls, and a member survey.

 The Dora statuette had been identified in the review as being out of date and not reflective of current artistic practices being presented on Toronto stages.
 A Statue Working Group was formed specifically to oversee the execution of the re-design of the Dora Statuette.
 Chaired by Chris Goddard – PAIS Board President, the Working Group also included Joseph Borowiec, Regine Cadet, Sherrie Johnson, Luke Reese and Jacoba Knaapen.
 The Dora Awards statuette has been re-imagined by designer Trevor Schwellnus, craftsperson fina macDonell, and glass artist Kirei Samuel